 Commodities Risk.
 The value of a commodity is based upon the price movements of the commodity in the market.
 The risks and hazards that are inherent in commodity production may cause the price of commodities to fluctuate widely.
-These price changes may be magnified by computer-driven algorithmic trading, which is becoming more prevalent in the commodities markets.
-Because the Fund has a significant portion of its assets concentrated in Commodity-Linked Investments, developments affecting commodities may have an impact on the Fund.
+Production declines and volume decreases could be caused by various factors, including catastrophic events affecting production, depletion of resources, labor difficulties, environmental proceedings, increased regulations, equipment failures and unexpected maintenance problems, import supply disruption, governmental expropriation, political upheaval or conflicts, or increased competition from alternative energy sources or commodity prices.
+Commodities price changes may be magnified by computer-driven algorithmic trading, which is becoming more prevalent in the commodities markets.
+Because the Fund has a significant portion of its assets concentrated in Commodity-Linked Investments, developments affecting commodities markets may have an impact on the Fund.
 Such developments may include, among other things:

-- governmental, agricultural, trade, fiscal, import, monetary, and exchange control programs and policies; - · weather and climate conditions; - · changing supply and demand relationships; - · changes in international balances of payments and trade; - U.S. and international rates of inflation; - currency devaluations and revaluations; - U.S. and international political and economic events; - changes in interest and foreign currency/exchange rates; - market liquidity; and - changes in philosophies and emotions of market participants.
+- governmental, agricultural, trade, fiscal, import, monetary, and exchange control programs and policies; - weather and climate conditions; - changing supply and demand relationships; - changes in international balances of payments and trade; - U.S. and international rates of inflation; - currency devaluations and revaluations; - U.S. and international political and economic events; - changes in interest and foreign currency/exchange rates; - market liquidity; and - changes in philosophies and emotions of market participants.